Camilo Pascual: Legacy

-Retirement
+Yankee shortstop Tony Kubek said of Pascual's curveball, “'He’d come straight over the top with it and it would just dive off the table.
+The spin was so tight, you couldn’t identify the pitch until it was too late.
+It didn’t flutter, it didn’t hang, it just kept biting.
+When Pascual was right, nobody had a chance.
+That curve was unhittable.'”

+Coach and scout

 After his playing career ended, Pascual retired to Miami where he had lived since 1960.
 From 1978 to 1980, Pascual was the Minnesota Twins pitching coach for manager Gene Mauch.
-Since 1989, he has worked as international scout for the Oakland Athletics, New York Mets, and the Los Angeles Dodgers, for whom he currently scouts Venezuela.
+He scouted for the Oakland Athletics from 1982-1988, and then for the Dodgers beginning in 1989.
+After 1989, he worked as an international scout for the New York Mets and the Dodgers.
+He was originally hired by the Dodgers to scout in Venezuela, but scouted players from other nations as well.
 Among the major leaguers Pascual has signed are Jose Canseco, Alex Cora, Omar Daal, Miguel Cairo, and Franklin Gutiérrez.
+He served as an international scout until he had almost turned 80.
+His brother Carlos Pascual scouted for the Yankees, Baltimore Orioles and Mets, most notably signing Dwight "Doc" Gooden for the Mets.

 Honors

 In 1983, Pascual was elected to the Cuban Baseball Hall of Fame.
 Then, in 1996 he gained induction into the Caribbean Baseball Hall of Fame as part of their first class.
 His six victories in the Caribbean Series ties him with José Bracho and Rubén Gómez for the most all-time wins in the tournament.

 On May 29, 2010, he was elected in the inaugural class of the Latino Baseball Hall of Fame at the Roman Amphitheater in Altos de Chavón, in the Dominican Republic.
 He later became the 24th former Twins player inducted into the Twins Hall of Fame, during a ceremony held on July 15, 2012.

 He was honored on February 18, 2017, when his name was added to the "Pitching Wall of Great Achievement" at the Ted Williams Museum in St. Petersburg, Florida.

+He was named Cuba's outstanding athlete of 1959.

+In 2020, The Athletic ranked Pascal's 1963 season as the third best by a right-handed pitcher in Twins history, and his 1962 season as eighth best.